TurtleEngr/gitproj/doc/test/outline.md

 7. Env. var. will override corresponding .git config vars.
 8. Command line options will override env. var. and corresponding .git config vars.

-Naming conventions for the config vars:
+## Variable Naming Convention

-* gpVAR - if not already defined before script (#7), set the initial value to files #1 through #6.
+* Globals that came from command line, config files, or external to the scripts, begin with "gp" (global paramater).
+For example: gpVAR (if they are not already defined before script (#7), set the initial value to files #1 through #6.
 The command line option can always set the value (#8)

+* Global variables should begin with a "g"

+* Global constants should begin with a "c"

+* Local variables should begin with a "t" (temporary)

-git config vars are usually all lower case with words separated by hyphens (-).
-Bash variables usually use CamelCase, with each word beginning with an upper case letter (no hyphens or underscores).
+* git config vars are usually all lower case with words separated by hyphens (-).

+* Bash variables usually use CamelCase, with each word beginning with an upper case letter (no hyphens or underscores).

+## Function Naming Convention

+* All gitproj functions begin with a "f"

+* Functions in the include files, begin with command base.
+For example: functions in gitproj-init.inc begin with "fInit".

 ## Coding patterns